How Much to Tip House Cleaners in 2026

 Independent Cleaners

-When you hire a sole proprietor or freelance cleaner — common in Eugene, Corvallis, and smaller Oregon cities — your tip goes directly to the person who did the work.
-They set their own rates, so the price you pay is their full income.
-Tips are appreciated but not always expected because the cleaner controls their pricing.
-That said, most independent cleaners in Oregon earn $25-$45 per hour before expenses, and tips help offset the cost of supplies, gas, and insurance they pay out of pocket.
+When you hire a sole proprietor — common in Eugene, Corvallis, and smaller Oregon cities — your tip goes directly to the person.
+They earn $25-$45 per hour before expenses, and tips help offset supplies, gas, and insurance.

 Company Employees and Teams